Samoreilly/java-damero/README.md

 If you cannot deserialize messages from the DLQ, use the auto configured dlqKafkaListenerContainerFactory in your DLQ listener.
 This factory is configured to handle EventWrapper deserialization correctly.

-### Custom ObjectMapper Not Being Used

-If changes to ObjectMapper do not take effect, ensure your bean is named exactly kafkaObjectMapper.
-The library uses bean name matching for auto configuration.

 ### Auto Configuration Not Working

 If beans are not found, check that custom.kafka.auto-config.enabled is not set to false in your application properties.

-## Roadmap

-Planned features for future releases:

-- Async retry support for better performance
-- Enhanced metrics and monitoring integration
-- Conditional retry logic to retry only on specific exceptions
-- Retry event hooks for custom logic
-- Additional delay strategies

 ## Contributing